Wolfgang Oesterreich (Wolf) - Ada Hayden Heritage Park Presentation

 Our Partners

-Our live presentation are made possible with your support and our partners, Ames Public Library and Story County Conservation.
+Our live presentation are made possible with your support and our partners, Ames Public Library and Story County Conservation; and, in early years, with the Ames Historical Society.

 Sara Carmichael, Watershed Coordinator for Story County, will be discussing the county’s water quality efforts.
 She will review practices like the volunteer water quality monitoring program, new edge of field nutrient program, and stream restoration efforts.
 She will also highlight how the county’s different partnerships including with city, state, and federal agencies will help Story County achieve goals identified in the Countywide Watershed Assessment.